 |Access to registered dietitian or nutritionist||✗||✗

-(unless you email customer support with a nutrition query and label it a ‘medical query’)
+(unless you email customer support with a nutrition query and label it as ‘medical query’)

-(2 apps, 1 for planning and 1 online access)
+(2 apps, 1 for planning and 1 for online access)

 |Recipe videos in app||✗